 So the combination is there: it just took a while to flesh it out

 After the collapse of the Soviet Union in 1991, Vietnam was left adrift, much like North Korea, in a sea dominated by American power.
 China had yet to emerge as the economic superpower we know today.
-In 1995, Vietnam and the US began rebuilding their relationship: history be damned, the end of the Cold War meant the US wanted friends wherever it could find them while Vietnam’s elite desperately needed to know America, now freed of the Soviet foe, would not return to try to finish the job.
+In 1995, Vietnam and the United States began rebuilding their relationship: history be damned, the end of the Cold War meant the United States wanted friends wherever it could find them while Vietnam’s elite desperately needed to know America, now freed of the Soviet foe, would not return to try to finish the job.

 Vietnam’s ruling elite doubtless see regime security as paramount in the relationship: trade and friendship with America is not a door to democracy.
 The Americans see it differently; that’s exactly what trust and friendship with America should do.
 This will cause conflict over time when the expectations of both sides aren’t met, but so long as China remains a potent military force whose place in Asia’s security system isn’t totally clear there will be much more to unite them than divide them.

-This article originally appeared at Geopolitics Made Super, May 26, 2016.
+This story first appeared at Geopolitics Made Super, May 26, 2016.